google/guava/README.md

     otherwise.
 Do not persist these and assume they can be read by a future version of the library.

-5. Our classes aren't designed to protect against a malicious caller.
+5. Our classes are not designed to protect against a malicious caller.
 You should not use them for communication between trusted and untrusted code.

 6. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8